sddaniels/transition-forward-project/src/pages/resources/benefits/index.md

 - Transitioning individuals may not wish to disclose details about why they are not at work if it's related to their transition.
 Have you created a culture where employees aren't required or expected to justify leave with personal details?

+## Other Benefits

+Consider any other benefits that may be gendered at your organization.

+### Questions

+- Does your parental leave policy cover trans men and non-binary parents who carried their child?
+- Could your parental leave policy cover any parent, regardless of gender or whether they are biologically related to their child?
+- Could your parental leave policy grant the same amount of time to parents of all genders?
+- Do your nursing rooms allow use by trans men and non-binary parents who need to nurse?